-Maintenance and cure dates back to ancient times and is the idea that someone working aboard a ship has certain rights if he or she is injured on that ship, regardless of any negligence.
-Work aboard ships is dangerous and risky, and it was long ago decided that anyone willing to work in these conditions was entitled to certain benefits in case of injury or sickness.
-The ancient law has been passed down to modern times and current maritime law includes this provision to ensure that injured seamen are given maintenance, money for everyday living expenses, and cure, payment for adequate medical care.
+Maintenance and cure dates back to ancient times and states that someone working aboard a ship has certain rights if injured on that ship, regardless of any negligence.
+Work aboard ships is dangerous, and it was long ago decided that anyone willing to work in these conditions was entitled to certain benefits in case of injury or sickness.
+If you are a seaman injured on the job, you have certain rights guaranteed by this law, and a maritime lawyer can help you use it to recover damages.

-If you can’t work and earn a wage, because of an injury aboard a vessel, this aspect of the law entitles you to the money you need to pay:
+If you can’t work and earn a wage because of an injury aboard a vessel, this aspect of the law entitles you to the money you need to pay:

 The right to maintenance from your employer comes from the fact that a ship owner is responsible for housing and feeding you when you are aboard a ship.
 This extends to your daily needs when you are off the ship and unable to work because of an injury or sickness.

 Maintenance and Cure for Illness

-Your illness doesn’t have to be related to your duties or the environment of the ship.
+Your illness doesn’t have to be related to your duties or the ship’s environment.
 If you are too sick to work and your illness developed while you were aboard the ship, you are still entitled to maintenance and cure from your employer until you are well again.

 The Duration of Benefits

-This could mean you are fully cured or healed, but it may mean that you are living with a chronic condition.
+This could mean you are fully cured or healed, but it may mean living with a chronic condition.
 Either way, your right to maintenance and cure expires when your doctor declares you have reached MMI.

 The Rate of Benefits

 There was a time when employers paid less than the actual living expenses for maintenance, but court cases challenging the practice of underpaying for maintenance were successful.

 If you belong to a union, your contract may include a provision for the rate of maintenance that applies to all members, regardless of your actual living expenses.
 However, the law regarding union maintenance rates is interpreted differently in different parts of the country.

 The Difference Between Maintenance and Cure and the Jones Act

-As a seaman with an injury from being on the job you have more than one source of protection under the law.
+As a seaman with an injury from being on the job, you have more than one source of protection under the law.
 The major difference between your rights under this law and those under the Jones Act is related to negligence.

 Qualifying for Maintenance and Cure

-To qualify for these rights you must meet the requirements that define a seaman.
+To qualify for these rights, you must meet the requirements that define a seaman.
 These are the same as those required by the Jones Act.
-A seaman according to both laws, a seaman:
+According to both laws, a seaman:

 When You Have Been Denied Benefits

 It doesn’t matter if your employer was not negligible; you still have that right.
 If an employer is denying you that right, you can fight for the compensation you deserve with the guidance of an experienced maritime lawyer.